 Google Drive Personal vs Business- Compatibility

 I don’t think there is any comparison when it comes to compatibility.
-Whether you opt for Google Drive Personal or Business, you can use Google Drive’s official applications to access the service.
+Whether you opt for Google Drive Personal or Business, you can access the service using Google Drive’s official applications.

 Google Drive Personal- Pros and Cons